 Let’s fight litter!
 4 things you can do on World Cleanup Day

-September 19 is World Cleanup Day, a day everyone joins forces to fight litter together.
+It's World Cleanup Day, a day everyone joins forces to fight litter together.
 Read 4 things you can do for a cleaner planet.
 Even from home!

 Ah… The feeling of walking through the forest: the peace, the silence, the beautiful colours, the smells of the plants - oh wait.
 What’s that?
 A cigarette butt?
 And can you see the glare of a tin can over there?
 Let’s face it: no one likes to find litter in nature, yet somehow it still gets there.
 But you can help!
-September the 19th is World Cleanup Day: a day where everyone joins forces to clean up the earth.
+World Cleanup Day: a day where everyone joins forces to clean up the earth.
 What you can do:

 1. Go outside today and pick up cigarette butts or other litter

 Cigarette butts are one of the most common pieces of litter.
 Contrary to what people might think, they are not made of paper or cotton, but plastic.
 6 trillion cigarette butts are produced every year and 4,5 trillion of them end up... in nature.
 A single cigarette butt contains over 150 toxic chemicals and can contaminate 1000 l of water.
 All this to say they might be small… But they have a major impact on nature.
 And you can easily collect them and throw them in the trash, where they belong!

 2. Don’t be afraid to speak up

 Don’t be afraid to tell your friends they shouldn’t throw their cigarette butts (or other litter) on the street or in the sewer.
 Tell them the facts you just learned.
 Share this blog post on your social media.
 Engage your family to join you in collecting litter today.
 Spreading awareness is always the first step.
 It might feel uncomfortable to speak up, but nature doesn’t have a voice unless you do.